observ33r/object-equals/README.md

 </details>

+> [!NOTE]
+> The `react` option is designed to support React elements comparison, including props that contain inline functions (e.g. `onClick: () => ...`).
+Most libraries fail such comparisons due to referential inequality.
+For benchmarking fairness, all comparisons use structurally equivalent trees without inline functions.

 ### Object with mixed primitive values

 | Library | 16 | 512 | 4096 | 16386 | Speed Range |